Mulching

 • Cutting and edging the lawn.

-• Bagging and removing all fallen leaves from
+• Bagging and removing all fallen leaves from yor property.

-• Blowing leaf litter and other debris out of
+• Blowing leaf litter and other debris out of your garden beds.

-• Pruning dead foliage off of perennials, trees
+• Pruning dead foliage off of perennials, trees and shrubs.

 Gutter Cleaning:

-• Removing leaves, debris, and dirt from the gutters.
+• Removing leaves, debris and dirt from the gutters.

 • Ensuring proper water drainage.